 By Michael Marino, Owner/Principal of Marino Communications

-In the FAQ section of our website, we talk about not trying to make every business into one of our clients, and being the right company for the right clients.
-This then begs a question: what is the “right” kind of company for our services?
 Some might argue that every business needs to be on several social media platforms for maximum visibility.
 Others may argue that only businesses targeting certain demographics need to have a professional social media presence.
-In our opinion, the truth is not sosimple, and is somewhere in between.
+In our opinion, the truth is not so simple, and is somewhere in between.
 The reality is that nearly every company is on social media whether they like it or not, but each business’ level of investment and involvement in social media will vary based on its customer base and marketing needs.

 It may come as a surprise that many companies that do not have a Facebook page or Twitter, Instagram, Snapchat, YouTube, Pinterest, or Vimeo account are nevertheless on social media.
 While review websites differ from mainstream social media platforms, TripAdvisor, Google, Yelp!
 Foursquare, and Manta can have an enormous impact on potential customers’ perception of a business.
 While it is impossible to please every customer, low ratings, not responding to negative customer reviews, or highly responsive competitors can seriously impact a business’ brand image.
 Business owners or managers of any business need to be proactive on review sites.
 They should be checking each site at least once a day (if not more often), and need to make a good faith effort to respond to every customer review.